orblivion/ntfy/.sandstorm/README_DETAILS.md

         [ ] raw
         [ ] ws
 - [ ] How is battery life compared to expected values? (["0%-1% in 17h of use" according to the developer](https://docs.ntfy.sh/faq/#how-much-battery-does-the-android-app-use))

+## Initial Release Only

+- [ ] Warn users that they need to get a new API URL once I publish the fullapi permission

 # Research